In This Article

 In fact, a new drug only has to outperform the placebo ONE time for it to be approved and sent into production.

-Ayurveda maintains that the key to restoring physical and emotional health is boosting awareness.
+Ayurveda maintains the key to restoring physical and emotional health is boosting awareness.
 If the body has inner awareness of the problem, it can employ an immune and repair response to address that problem.

 Edible flowers seem to work as powerful tools to enhance self-awareness.
 Rather than providing “euphoria” or direct relief from pain or conflict, edible flowers work to stimulate awareness of our conflicts and challenges, and they strengthen our ability to work through obstacles to our health and growth.1